Jobseeker Support Student Hardship

 - normally live in New Zealand

-- not have other means of supporting yourself and any dependant family
+- not have other means of supporting yourself and any dependent family

 - have little or no income